Skip to main content

 Douglas, D. (2019) ‘Who am I when I’m not with you; Listening to children’s stories of their time in foster care and creating an a’where’ness of the role of space in Self construction’ presented at UCD Graduate Research Symposium, Dublin, May 2nd 2019.

-Douglas, D. (2018) ‘Teleidoscope Identity: Listening to Children’s Stories of Their Time in Foster Care and Creating an A’where’ness of the Role of Space in Self Construction’ presented at European Scientific Association on Residential and Family Care for Children and Adolecents (EUSARF) XV International Conference, Porto, Portugal, October 2nd-5th.
+Douglas, D. (2018) ‘Teleidoscope Identity: Listening to Children’s Stories of Their Time in Foster Care and Creating an A’where’ness of the Role of Space in Self Construction’ presented at European Scientific Association on Residential and Family Care for Children and Adolescents (EUSARF) XV International Conference, Porto, Portugal, October 2nd-5th.

 Douglas, D. (2018) 'Including the voice of service users in the decision-making process', paper presented at Tusla Foster Care Committee Recognition Event, Claremorris, Co.
 Mayo, Ireland.